NASW COURSE ACCREDITATION PROGRAM (CAP)

 Speakers’ vitae or resume (not to exceed 3 pages per speaker.
 Do not submit biographical summaries)

-Abstract that would be listed on NASW-VA website (if this option is selected)
+Abstract that would be listed on NASW-VA website (if this option is selected on the application)

 Payment of processing fee via website